-If you have issues with the license you have received, please contact you Sales Account Manager or Red Hat Customer Service at https://access.redhat.com/support/contact/customerService/.
+Note: In order to use a disconnected environment, it is necessary to have a valid Ansible Tower entitlement attached to your Satellite organization's manifest.
+This can be confirmed by using hammer subscription list \--organization <org\name>.
+If you have issues with the subscription you have received, please contact your Sales Account Manager or Red Hat Customer Service at https://access.redhat.com/support/contact/customerService/.